bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 From version 4.15.0, seleniumRobot allows to use an existing appium server.
 To use it:

 - start Appium desktop and click on "Start server"
-- Configure seleniumRobot with options: `-DappiumServerUrl=http://localhost:4723/wd/hub/ -DnewCommandTimeout=1200 -DfullReset=false`
+- Configure seleniumRobot with options: `-DappiumServerUrl=http://localhost:4723/wd/hub/ -DnewCommandTimeout=120 -DfullReset=false`
 - Add a breakpoint into your code
 - Start your test.
 When test stop on breakpoint, click "start inspector session" inside appium console
-- In capabilities, set at least "platformName" to "android" or "ios"
+- In the new window, go to "attach existing session tab"
 ![](images/appium-desktop-inspector.png)
 - Click "Start Session"

 You should get the inspector running

+It's also possible to attach to a remote appium server the same way (change URL).
+In this case, you MUST
+- provide the device id (`-DdeviceId=<UDID or android ID`) to the test. iOS UDID can be found with command `instruments -s devices`.
+Android Id can be found with `adb devices` command.
+- provide a local path (local the the remote machine) to the application.
+An HTTP path may also be provided but you may have trouble with android

 ### 15 Implement custom SelectList ###